pts/pts-letsencrypt/README.txt

 * pts-letsencrypt needs only few command-line flags to be specified.

+* pts-letsencrypt restricts the permissions of the files and directories it creates, so other (non-root) users on the same machine won't be able to make a copy of the private key (to be used e.g. for decrypting captured SSL traffic).
+It also hides the private keys (privkey*.pem files) and everything except the webroot dir from all other users (except for root).

 A limitation of pts-letsencrypt: currently it supports only 1 domain name per certificate.
 (This limitation can be lifted in the future.)